cortexapps/solutions/tools/troubleshoot/readme.md

 - - or
 - - 'support-bundle spec.yaml`

+**Important!** Right now all the specs are set to run on the default namespace and collects everything it can from the cluster.
+Depending on how locked down our customer's clusters are, we may need to be more specific as to which namespace to collect information from.

 ## How to Run the Script

 As of the time of this writing, there is only a script for M1 Macs.
 There are separate binaries to download based on the platform and right now the binary to download is hard-coded.